1984vc/website/content-src/engineering-excellence-seed-stage.md

 ### The AI Setup That Actually Delivers

 Every engineer should have:
 - **AI coding assistant** (Cursor, Cline, or Claude) with project-specific rules
 - **Rules file** that gets updated weekly with architecture decisions, coding patterns, and company conventions
 - **Documentation generation** for all public APIs and complex functions
 - **Test generation** for routine test cases (humans still write the tricky ones)

 The key insight: **AI doesn't replace engineers, it replaces engineering tedium**.
 Your engineers should be solving business problems, not writing boilerplate.

 {{< callout type="info" emoji="💡" >}}
-Create a `.clinerules` or `.cursorrules` file in your repo root.
+Create a `CLAUDE.md` or `.cursorrules` file in your repo root.
 Include your tech stack, coding conventions, and common patterns.
 Update it whenever you make architectural decisions.
 This context makes AI suggestions 10x more relevant.
 {{< /callout >}}